-The 55m pre-gate buoys, the gate buoys and guide buoys in conjunction with an Audio Slalom Signal Generator (ASSG) as specified in D.10.07 shall constitute the audio slalom course.
+The 55m pre-gate buoys, the gate buoys and guide buoys in conjunction with an Audio Slalom Signal Generator (ASSG) as specified in D5.07 shall constitute the audio slalom course.
 For audio slalom, it is strongly recommended that both the inner and outer course buoys be removed, whenever possible.
 Preference should be given to the removal of the outer course.
-Alternatively, as determined by the Chief Judge, the buoys in the audio slalom course may be replaced by a single line of six buoys set out according to the placement of the 1st, 2nd, 5th, 6th, 9th and 10th buoys in one of the lines of pre-gate, entry gate and guide buoys in the above configuration.
-The imaginary buoys in the audio slalom course, as generated by the ASSG, shall be at a width of 11.5m from the centerline of the course.
+Alternatively, as determined by the Chief Judge, the buoys in the audio slalom course may be replaced by a single line of six buoys set out according to the placement of the 1st, 2nd, 5th, 6th, 9th and 10th buoys PG1, G1, B5, B7, G3 and PG3 or buoys PG2, G2, B6, B8, G2 and PG4 being one of the lines of pre-gate, entry gate and guide buoys. in one of the lines of pre-gate, entry gate and guide buoys in the above configuration.

+The imaginary buoys in the audio slalom course, as generated by the ASSG, shall be at a width of 11.5m from the centreline of the course.
 If a skier hits a buoy other than those required for the audio slalom course, an optional re-ride may be granted with a protected score.